Best World Cup Betting Sites in the UK for 2026

 Insider Tip

-Sort your KYC (Know Your Customer) checks early, ideally before the World Cup begins.
+Sort your KYC checks early, ideally before placing bigger bets or requesting your first withdrawal.
 Uploading your ID and proof of address after your first big win can delay your first withdrawal, even if your chosen payment method is normally fast.

 Lewis Bagshaw Gambling Expert